SSL vs. TLS: Which should you be using?

 Someone is always discovering a new vulnerability.
 Staying ahead of these threats is essential to protect against data breaches and personal information theft.

 Regularly check for new security patches to help prevent attackers from exploiting known weaknesses in outdated TLS and SSL versions.
-Larger organizations and others may benefit from implementing automated patching systems and updating the software as quickly as possible.
+Larger organisations and others may benefit from implementing automated patching systems and updating the software as quickly as possible.

 Meeting current standards in Internet communication protocols